Use the Get-ChildItem cmdlet in PowerShell to get items in one or more specific locations and the file size attributes to find large-size files.

 Most of the time as System administrators, we have to monitor file size in a specified location to find large-size files and take necessary action.

-In this article, we will discuss how to use the PowerShell Get-ChildItem cmdlet to find large-size files to take necessary actions.
+In this article, we will discuss how to use the PowerShell Get-ChildItem cmdlet to find large size files to take necessary actions.

-PowerShell Find Large Size Files
+PowerShell Find Large Size Files in Directory

 Get-ChildItem -File | Where-Object {$_.Length -gt 52428800} | Select Name, CreationTime,Length